 Laminate Veneers Procedure

-The procedure for laminate veneers differs slightly from one clinic to another.
+The procedure for laminate teeth differs slightly from one clinic to another.
 At Dentakay we use cutting-edge technologies such as the one-day smile.
 Below we’ll discuss modern practices as well as other out-dated technologies.

 1- Dental Exam